Tom Brady Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 Recent Performances

-- In last week's matchup with the Falcons, Brady completed 74.5% of his passes for 368 yards, while throwing four touchdowns with one interception.
+- Last week against the Falcons, Brady went 38-for-51 (74.5 percent) for 368 yards, while tossing four touchdowns and one interception.

-- Brady has thrown for 901 yards (300.3 ypg) on 93-of-131 passing with seven touchdowns and three interceptions over his last three games.
+- Brady has 901 passing yards (300.3 ypg), completing 71% of his passes and tossing seven touchdown passes and three interceptions over his last three games.

 Brady's Tampa Bay Teammates